-The Royal Black Institution is the senior religious Order of the Orange Order.
-It is viewed by many Protestant Loyalists as the elite Order within the Loyal Orders family.
-It stads Its influence is seen throughout the British Commonwealth where Irish Protestantism has gained a hold.
+The Royal Black Institution is the senior religious society of the Orange Order.
+It is viewed by many Protestant Loyalists as the elite body within the Loyal Orders family.
+Its influence is seen throughout the British Commonwealth where Irish Protestantism has gained a hold.
 A candidate for the Royal Black Institution must be a Protestant male over the age of 18 who has progressed through all the degrees of the Orange Order and the Royal Arch Purple Chapter.
 What is more, he must be in good standing within the two lower Orders.

 The full title of the organisation is the ‘Royal Black Institution’.
 Notwithstanding, it is most commonly referred to by its members by the shortened designation ‘the Black’.
 The Institution is also widely known as the ‘Royal Black Preceptory’.
 Preceptory of course is a designation borrowed from the Masonic Knights Templar.
 The longer inscriptions ‘The Royal Black Knights of the British Commonwealth’ and ‘The Royal Black Knights of the Camp of Israel’ are also used at times to describe the same Institution – especially in official documents.
 Sometimes, for the sake of brevity, the Royal prefix is removed, the body being simply identified as ‘the Black Institution’ or ‘the Black Preceptory’.
 Others keep the Royal prefix and describe the body as the ‘Royal Black’.